EvandroLG/pageAccelerator/README.md

 For links that you wouldn't like to be followed, you need simply add `data-pageAccelerator="false"`.

 ## API
+- PageAccelerator.prototype.`start([callback])`
-- PageAccelerator.prototype.`start([callback])` initiliaze method, it also receive a optional callback that will be called whenever a new page has loaded
+Initiliaze method, it also receive a optional callback that will be called whenever a new page has loaded